Live Love Leave didn’t exist

-In early August of 2011, I was living my life as I had been for years.
-I was teaching high school students in a small private school, wishing I were writing more, and drifting pleasantly along.
+in early August of 2011.
+I was living my life as I had been for years: I was teaching high school students in a small independent school, wishing I were writing more, and drifting pleasantly along.

-When one of my students, a young man I had loved and mentored for three years, killed himself, everything changed.
-I couldn’t find any firm ground to stand on.
+When one of my students, a young man I had loved and mentored for three years, took his own life, everything changed.
+I couldn’t find firm ground.

 When even your priest tells you to see a therapist, you finally go.
 I got lucky; I found a wise woman who asked me the questions I needed at exactly the right moments.
 She helped me remember how to trust the ground beneath my feet.

 Looking back, I think I was trying to figure out if the world was worthy of my love.
-Did we live in a world where love destroys you, or the world I had thought I lived in, where love made everything right?
+Did we live in a world where love destroys you, or the world I had thought I lived in, where love makes everything matter?

 The answer, I learned, is all of the above.
 (Or, as Sr. Therapist would say, it’s “both/and.”)
 I had to learn to love and trust this precarious world that wrecks us with pain and heals us with glory.

-The idea for this blog emerged one morning as an imperative on that journey.
+as an imperative on that journey.
 One morning I woke up knowing that I needed to start a blog.
 I think I felt that if I could just say the right words, we could all step back from the brink.

 We live, we love, and we leave.
 I’m here to tell as much truth as I can stumble on about each of those things.